urvishp80/100DaysOfMLCode/README.md

 Day-10 - Implementaion of Logistic Regression using Scikit-learn library.

 Day-11,12 - Gaussian Mixture models and Expectation Maximization algo from scratch.

+Day-13-14-15 - RNN in Pytorch for predicting next word of sentence.